 I think this is quite evident from my likes towards things that are interactive, fun, experimental and playful.
 I am a light-hearted person and the work that I do or the things that inspire me often has an element of fun in them.
-I think humor is important, and the idea of play is not just about fun/joy, but that my design can suggest an alternative way of viewing the world to prompt people to think in a different way.
+I think humour is important, and the idea of play is not just about fun/joy, but that my design can suggest an alternative way of viewing the world to prompt people to think in a different way.

 I have a lot of important people in my life who have helped me grow over the years.
 I value and am fascinated by people relationships — they are so unique and each embodies so many different layers of value systems and emotions.
 It makes me excited when people come together and ideas collide and evolve.
 Collaboration and collective creativity is something I really care about, and I believe design has the power to bring communities of people together and inspire new ways for people to relate to each other.
 To me, that is one of the most amazing things about designing for the collective.

 In the same way I have thought about the development of my personality as over the stages of my life in multiple dimensions, I view a lot of things in the world the same way — with an element of progression.
 I believe that design changes and impacts the world over a period of time, and is always dynamically growing.
 I think it has to grow as the society and cultures evolve in order to be relevant and meaningful.
 With each process I believe there is also an arc.
 I think everything develops in a trajectory of different paces and depths that tells a unique story.
 The element of time is essential, whether it is in the act of designing, in the things that we design and the context in which we design for.